This is the multi-page printable view of this section. Click here to print.

 GET Data

-Check the GET API Quick-Reference for a full list of endpoints and request parameters.
+See the GET API Quick Reference for a complete list of endpoints and request parameters.
+Also see the generic parameters, especially save_job which is important for downloading large datasets.

-is optional.
-Below two examples for the Locations and Taxons endpoints.
-Follow a similar reasoning for using the remaining endpoints.
-See the package help in R for all available odb_get_{endpoint}
+For publicly accessible data the token is optional.
+Below are some examples.
+Follow a similar reasoning to use the other endpoints.
+See the R package help for all available odb_get_{endpoint} functions.

 Getting Taxon names